 Are you ready for the cheapest, easiest, laundry tip ever?

 White distilled vinegar instead of fabric softener will work miracles on smells!

 I learned this tip when I was desperate to get the lingering smell out of towels that were left in the washing machine too long.

 No matter how many times I washed them, they kept smelling like mildew.

 I HATE the smell of vinegar, so I was pretty skeptical that adding something so stinky to the washer would both get rid of the original smell and NOT come out of the dryer with a new smell.

-But it works!
+But it works and is the best way to cure stinky towels!
 No dryer sheets are needed either.

 I started buying jumbo bottles of vinegar at Target for $3 and stopped buying any fabric softener.
 In fact, fabric softener can also ruin the absorbency of towels, so it’s generally not recommended by towel manufacturers.